ridhwxn-vs/Boche-Tea-Dashboard/README.md

 The application is deployed on Netlify.
 Any changes pushed to the main branch will automatically trigger a new build and deployment.

-## Contributing

-If you'd like to contribute to the project, please fork the repository and create a pull request.
-We welcome all contributions that improve the functionality or user experience.

 ## License

 This project is licensed under the MIT License.